 “Lesley-Anne is a mystic whose writings are as beautiful as they are thought provoking.”
 Gil Davidson, Founder, Advantage Management Consulting

-Lesley-Anne Evans is a Belfast born poet whose art celebrates the sacred ordinary.
-Lesley-Anne holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of spiritual formation, expressive arts, and social justice.
+Lesley-Anne Evans is a Belfast born poet.
+She holds a Bachelor of Landscape Architecture from University of Guelph, and continues to explore the convergence of creative practice, spiritual formation, and social justice.